dragonsploder/ChangeableBaseCalculator/README.md

 # Changeable Base Calculator
 A simple calculator for working with bases other than base 10.
+Written in python3.

 ## Example
 ```
+$ python3 ChangeableBaseCalculator.py

 Simple Calculator With Changeable Base
    Type HELP
 >BASESET